Feminism

 sjdgjsgdjgsjdgsdj

 In our society, it seems more acceptable for a man to sleep around with different partner than when a woman does the same thing.
 In that situation, virginity seems to hold a considerably heavier burden for women than it does for men.
-It’s often used to control women’s sexuality and determine their character, value, or morality.
+It’s even often used to control women’s sexuality and determine their character, value, or morality.
 Why is a woman considered immoral, impure, and dirty because she has sex?
 Does penis/vagina have dirty making power and character destroyer that I’m unaware of?
-Newsflash; it doesn’t.
-You can be a virgin with terrible character.
-You can have all the sex you want with awesome character.
-Having sex or not having sex doesn’t determine your character as a human being.

 As a woman, I was told that I had a responsibility to remain virgin and pure for my future husband.
 I understand the whole virgin and pure thing because pure is supposed to mean untouched.
 But does that mean you’re not pure if you’ve kissed someone?
 Because that’s ridiculous.